-FIG.\ref{Fig4} gives an important result that only in the high transmission region (i.e. low absorption) the quantum enhancement is obvious.
-This property will strongly lead the behavior of the FI for spectrum estimation, furthermore, that also implies the single-photon actually cannot get a clear advantage for detecting the spectrum of simple absorption structure.
-However, from another angle, the single-photon may be more suitable for detecting the spectrum with a transparency window structure, e.g. the EIT spectrum.
-Besides, the QEF we discuss here only consider the case that the parameters in both quantum and classical method are the same.
-However, that is also possible to find the optimal conditions for both scheme to maximum the FIs, then further compare the QEF in an equitable way\cite{allen2020approaching}.
-Especially, in the frequency estimation for the atomic system, the numerous parameter space opens up the rich phenomenons of FI, we discuss that in the following section.
+FIG.\ref{Fig4} shows an important result that is only visible in the high transmission region (i.e. low absorption).
+The quantum enhancement is obvious.
+This property will strongly encourage the behavior of the FI for spectrum estimation, furthermore, this also implies that the single-photon state does not actually produce a clear advantage for detecting the spectrum of a simple absorption structure.
+However, from another angle, the single-photon state may be more suitable for detecting a spectrum with a transparent window structure, e.g. the EIT spectrum.
+Additionally, the QEF discussed here only considers the case where the parameters are the same for both the quantum and classical method.
+However, it is also possible to find the optimal conditions for both schemes to maximize the FIs, for a further more equitable comparison of the QEF \cite{allen2020approaching}.
+In particular, for frequency estimation in an atomic system, the numerous parameter space opens up the rich phenomena of FI, as discussed in the next section.